uncc-visionlab/px4_gazebo_wind3d/README.md

 Requirements

-You must change the CMakefile to point at the root of the PX4-Autopilot github repository on your computer:
+You must change the CMakeLists.txt file in the root directory of the repository point at the root of the PX4-Autopilot github repository on your computer:

 Example: